What KPMG and Anthropic Just Proved About AI Agents in Professional Services

 Not sure where AI fits in your operations?

-Take the Free AI Readiness Assessment →What KPMG's Playbook Looks Like for a 10-Person Practice
+Take the Free AI Readiness Scorecard →What KPMG's Playbook Looks Like for a Boutique Practice

 An agent configured to handle intake classification, documentation extraction, and first-draft application completion reduces that 15-20 hour workflow to 4-6 hours of review and approval.
 The firm processes more claims without adding staff.